evancohen/smart-mirror/README.md

 #### Installation

-I have set this up so that it can run of of any web server, so as long as you have a webserver running somewhere, that you can host this from, you should be fine.
+I have set this up so that it can run of of any web server, so as long as you have a webserver running somewhere, that you can host this from, you should be fine. (keeping in mind that you MUST use Chrome to display it)

 ##### Setting up the configuration
 Done?
 Excellent, let's continue.